Codecademy/docs/content/html/concepts/attributes/terms/id/id.md

 ---
 Title: 'id'
-Description: 'The HTML `id` attribute is used to specify a unique id for an HTML element, which cannot be shared across multiple elements within the same HTML document.'
+Description: 'Used to specify a unique id for an HTML element, which cannot be shared across multiple elements within the same HTML document.'
 Subjects:
-  - 'Web development'
+  - 'Web Development'
 Tags:
-  - 'id'
   - 'Attributes'
   - 'HTML'
 CatalogContent: